utnet-org/utility/runtime/unc-wallet-contract/README.md

 Currently, the contract can only be used in nightly build.
 The `build.rs` generates WASM file and saves it to the `./res` directory.

-If you want to use the contract from framework, add this crate as a dependency to the Cargo.toml and use `unc_wallet_contract::wallet_contract()`.
+If you want to use the contract from unc-infra. add this crate as a dependency to the Cargo.toml and use `unc_wallet_contract::wallet_contract()`.

 In order to review changes to the WASM file, rebuild the wallet contract locally